jpierel14/USC_PythonCourse_2019/Day_5/README.md

 int(string_instance) #cast a string to a number such that math can be done upon it
 ```

+All code made in the first example will be forced to be commited through git, and be tested through a test driven development mindset.
+TODO -> decide if we want the class to write any of their own tests for this example, or purely rely upon the provided tests when coding.

 ## (Example 2) Class Inheritance Trap
 ### Class is split into 2 groups